sigasi/sigasi_insights/content/manual/rules/verilog_case.md

 ## Case statement can only have one default clause

 A case statement can only have one `default` clause (rule 16).
-An error is flagged if more than one `default` clause is present.
+A warning is flagged if more than one `default` clause is present.

 <pre>module badcode(input clk);
     typedef enum {INIT, IDLE, START, READY} t_state;